 9. Eugene Saturday Market/Farmer’s Market: If you’re curious about where the hippies from the sixties went, you will find they are alive and well at the Saturday Market.
 Also wonderful food items and handcrafted gifts, clothes, and soaps.
 On a sunny day you’ll fight the crowds, but you’ll definitely see what makes Eugene tick.

 10. 5th Street Public Market: This is a different Eugene feel- more upscale than the Saturday Market with different markets and restaurants all housed in an old building.
-It’s undergoing renovation right now- I’m looking forward to seeing the results.
-Don’t miss the new David Minor Theater across the street where you can grab a burger and eat it while watching a second-run or vintage movie (a regular ticket is $5, but Sundays and Tuesdays are only $2!).

-*Bonus Coastal Favorites*
+Bonus Coastal Favorites:

-3. The central coast is known for a rocky beach where you can watch the waves crash onto the huge boulders.
-Which is fun, but not exactly conducive to long walks on the beach.
+3. The central Oregon coast is known for a rocky beach where you can watch the waves crash onto the huge boulders.
+Which is fun, but not exactly great for long walks on the beach.
 However, we discovered a quaint little motel just north of Yachats (one of our favorite towns on the coast, by the way) on 101 that has the best stretch of beach for walking and digging sand castles- Silver Surf Motel.
 It’s an older motel that has been updated, but still retains some quaint traces of the past.
 It’s family owned, clean, pet friendly (you can request a lower level room to stay in with your pet) and with kitchenettes (the best way to cut the food costs for a weekend at the coast!) and reasonable rates, this is one of our favorite places to stay.